 The surrounding area holds another of the jewels of the National Trust for Scotland at Hill of Tarvit, where you can build up an appetite on the Kingarrock Hickory Golf Course and walking routes around the mansion house.
 Visitors to the area can also find Balmerino Abbey, the natural delights of Tentsmuir Forest, miles of unspoilt beaches, and Eden Estuary Nature Reserve in the northeast corner of the area beside the sea and the Firth of Tay.

 Fife is renowned for its soft fruit and each year thousands of customers flock to Cairnie Fruit Farm, just north of Cupar, where some of the country’s finest berries, currants and cherries are grown.
 There’s a café, children’s activities and a seasonal mega-maze which has hugely popular.
-In Cupar town centre the bakery firm Fisher & Donaldson, a royal warrant holder, runs two shops and two cafes, one of which has a chocolaterie.
+In Cupar town centre the bakery firm Fisher & Donaldson, a royal warrant holder, runs two shops and five cafes, one of which has a chocolaterie.
 The town is also home to Luvians, with its award winning ice cream, delicatessen and high quality off-licence with a huge range of wines and whiskies.

 Further north towards the Tay Bridge is the town of Newport-on-Tay, which boasts stunning views over the river towards Dundee.
 The KitschnBake Café is one of the perfect places to relax and take in the view with a plate of their famous scones and cakes.